The Player

-This guide walks you through each room.
+This guide walks you through the spaces.
 There is no rush.
 You can come back to any of these whenever you want.

 ## The Player

-The center of Vela is the player.
+The figurative-art player is the room you can enter first.
 When you press play, you enter a sequence — a curated conversation between images, arranged so each one shifts what you see in the next.

 Below each image is a scale from Nothing to Tingles.
 One tap records your response and advances to the next work.
 You do not need to think about it analytically.
 The scale is there to catch your honest first reaction — the flicker before judgment.